 Our Privacy Statement

-Rossendale Hospice takes your privacy seriously and is open about the way in which data is processed, collected, stored and used in accordance with our legal responsibilities under privacy and data protection laws.
+Rossendale Hospice takes your privacy seriously.
+This statement explains and is open about the way in which your personal data is stored whether provided online, via phone, email, letter or other correspondence and is used in accordance with our legal responsibilities under privacy and data protection laws.

-By visiting Rossendale Hospice website or accessing services, you are agreeing to your personal data being used in accordance to this policy.
-We will not use your personal information for marketing purposes unless you have specifically agreed to us doing so; for example, if you have consented to receiving such information via electronic tick boxes or similar, as required by local privacy and data protection laws.
+By visiting Rossendale Hospice website, accessing services or providing any personal information, you are agreeing to your data being used in accordance to this policy.
+We will not use your personal information for marketing purposes unless you have specifically agreed to us doing so; for example, if you have consented to receiving such information as required by privacy and data protection laws.

 Use of Personal Data

 The General Data Protection Regulation (GDPR) explains how personal information should be processed.
-This applies to all information whether held on paper or electronically on computer systems.
+This applies to all information whether held on paper or electronically.
 We ensure that personal information is processed fairly, lawfully and as transparently as possible, in accordance with the regulation.

-You can request that we stop using your personal data in this way at any time by contacting us using the details below.
-However, if you withdraw your consent it may prevent us from keeping you up to date and offering our services to you. ?
+You can request that we stop using your personal data at any time by contacting us using the details below.
+However, if you withdraw your consent it may prevent us from keeping you up to date and offering our services to you.

 You can obtain further information about data protection laws by visiting the Information Commissioners Office website at www.ico.org.uk.